jcoreyes/erl/notes.md

 # Notes
 These notes are really for myself (vpong), so they're probably meaningless to anyone else.
 I just push them so that they're backed up.

+# Ideas
+ - Do Laplace smooth for OnehotSampler
+ - Decay exploration noise.